knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## Private repository and private secrets

-The Knative Eventing operator CR is configured the same way as the Knative Serving operator CR.
-For more information, see the documentation on “[Private repository and private secret](./configuring-serving-cr.md#private-repository-and-private-secrets)” in Serving operator for detailed instruction.
+The Knative Eventing Operator CR is configured the same way as the Knative Serving Operator CR.
+See the documentation on [Private repository and private secret](configuring-serving-cr.md#private-repository-and-private-secrets).

-Knative Eventing also specifies only one container within one `Deployment` resource.
-However, the container does not use the same name as its parent `Deployment`, which means the container name in Knative Eventing is not the unique identifier as in Knative Serving.
-Here is the list of containers within each `Deployment` resource:
+Knative Eventing also specifies only one container within one Deployment resource.
+However, the container does not use the same name as its parent Deployment, which means that the container name in Knative Eventing is not the unique identifier as it is in Knative Serving.
+Here is the list of containers within each Deployment resource:

 | Component | Deployment name | Container name |
 |-----------|-----------------|----------------|